PDAL/PDAL/doc/VSI.md

 # VSI

-PDAL supports reading a file over a network, fetching only the portion of the data that is needed for processing.
+PDAL can read a file over a network, fetching only the portion that is needed for processing.

 Here is an example.